ercole-io/ercole-docs/docs/architecture.md

 ## Deployment

-Currently Ercole-Server embeds both Ercole Packages and Ercole Web, so it can be deployed as a standalone jar.
+Currently Ercole-Server embeds Ercole agents and Ercole Web, so it can be deployed as a standalone jar.

-It is reccommended to set up a proxy server (nginx, apache) in front of Ercole Server to provide SSL communication between the agents and the server.
+It is recommended to set up a proxy server (nginx, apache) in front of Ercole Server to provide SSL communication between the agents and the server.

 ## Future versions